ASquirrelsTail/data-dashboard/README.md

 The site has been tested on a variety of devices, using different browsers and resolutions to ensure compatability and responsiveness.

-Automated testing was carried out using Jasmine, these tests can be run [here](https://asquirrelstail.github.io/data-dashboard/testing/).
-Due to the graphical nature of the dashboard the [test specs](https://github.com/ASquirrelsTail/data-dashboard/tree/master/testing/spec) mainly focus on ensuring user input is correctly validated and handled.

 Manual testing was carried out throughout development using a small consistent data set to ensure results (graphs, maps etc.) displayed data correctly for various situations.
 Larger data sets were used to test how well the dashboard handled large amounts of data.

 Specialised data sets for each scenario were used to walk through user stories and ensure the dashboard helped them achieve their aims.
 These data sets can be selected when the dashboard loads.
 You can generate your own using the [test data generator](https://asquirrelstail.github.io/data-dashboard/generator.html).
 More complicated scenarios were made by stitching together multiple generated data sets.

 A/B user testing was used to compare map markers and determine which design was easiest to understand.
-A/B testing was also used to see how marker clicks should react consistently with expectations, for example double clicks, and clicking to add/remove from the selection.
+A/B testing was also used to determine how marker clicks should react consistently with expectations, for example double clicks, and clicking to add/remove from the selection.

 ## Deployment